 Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code"), generally disallows a tax deduction to public companies for compensation in excess of \$1 million paid to the Company's CEO or any of the four other most highly compensated executive officers.
 Certain performance-based compensation, however, is exempt from the deduction limit.
-Given the amount of compensation paid the CEO and the four other most highly compensated executive officers, the limits on deductibility of Section 162(m) of the Code on the Company's tax return are not currently applicable to the Company.
+Given the amount of compensation paid the CEO and the four other most highly compensated executive officers, the limits on deductibility of Section 162(m) of the Code are not currently applicable to the Company.